Rein101/TaskManagementDatabaseApi/README.md

    `pending_tasks = []` and `overdue_tasks = []`: Empty lists that we wish to store the pending and overdue tasks respectively, if any.

-   `datetime.strptime(task[2], "%Y-%m-%d")`: This is a datetime function that converts due_date elements from the text to a date with the format YYYY-MM-DD. `task[2]` represents the third column which is the column of due dates. this code is meant to convert text to date so that we can compare each element in column 3 with today's date and identify whether the task is still pending or is **both** pending and overdue.
+   `datetime.strptime(task[2], "%Y-%m-%d")`: This is a datetime function that converts due_date elements from text to date with the format YYYY-MM-DD. `task[2]` represents the third column which is the column of due dates. this code is meant to convert text to date so that we can compare each element in column 3 with today's date and identify whether the task is still pending or is **both** pending and overdue.

    The output is as follows:
    **In Postman Web**